tbidne/charon/README.md

 Usage: sr r PATHS...

   Restores the trash path(s) to their original location.
-Can use wildcards to match trash paths e.g. *foo*bar matches foobar, xxxfooyyybar, etc.
+Can use wildcards to match trash paths e.g. *foo*bar matches foobar, xxxfooyyybar, etc. To match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (sr r '\*foo').

 Available options:
   -h,--help                Show this help text